 What Is Ringworm?

-Signs of Ringworm in Cats
+Symptoms of Ringworm in Cats

 Causes of Ringworm

-Sometimes topical ointments are also used to treat ringworm in conjunction with the oral treatments.
-By using both oral and topical treatment regimens, you will kill both the spores on the skin and suppress the infection in the cat systemically.
+If your veterinarian has diagnosed your cat with ringworm, they'll likely prescribe an antifungal medication to treat the infection.
+Itraconazole is a frequently used medication for pets with ringworm.
+Sometimes topical ointments are used to treat ringworm in conjunction with oral treatments.
+By using both oral and topical treatment regimens, you'll kill both the spores on the skin and suppress the infection in the cat systemically.

 How to Prevent Ringworm